redwebcreation/nest/README.md

 **not enforced yet**: However, when sending a message through the message bus, you should never send an untyped string.
 This makes it hard to know what it is without doing weird `strings.Contains` stuff.

+### Command annotations

+Sometimes, meta-commands don't need to access the configuration, a good example of this is the `version` command as well as the `self-update` command.
+Therefore, you can label your commands with the following to disable various pre-run
+checks:

+* `medic: "false"`, this will disable the check that ensures the config is valid before a command runs.
+* `config: "false"`, this won't load the config (and thus avoid any errors, such as a non-existent config).